Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Scalable uncertainty quantification

 with $\mathbbm{1}_{C_{\alpha}}$ being being unity if $\bm{x} \in C_{\alpha}$ and zero otherwise.
 There are many regions satisfying the previous equation.
 We will focus on the highest posterior density region (HPD), which is defined as

 where $f$ and $g$ are the potentials of our likelihood and prior terms, and $\gamma_{\alpha}$ is a constant that defines a level-set of the log-posterior such that Equation \ref{eq:posterior_credible_region} holds.
-The HPD region has the property of having minimum volume and being decision-theoretically optimal \citep{robert2007}.
+The HPD region has the property of having minimum volume \citep[\S 5.5]{robert2007}.

 Our posterior $p(\bm{x} | \bm{y}) = \exp[-f(\bm{x})-g(\bm{x})]/Z$ is log-concave on $\mathbb{R}^{N}$, where $Z$ is the Bayesian evidence.
 Then, following \citet[Theorem 3.1]{pereyra2017}, for any $\alpha \in (4 \exp[(-N/3)], 1)$, the HPD region $C_{\alpha}$ from Equation \ref{eq:hpd_region} is contained in